 Ebola Scare Briefly Closes Charlotte ER

-Catch up with NBC News Clone on today's hot topic: Ebola Scare Briefly Closes Charlotte Er N168731 - Breaking News | NBC News Clone.
-Our editorial team reformatted this story for clarity and speed.
+NBC News Clone summarizes the latest on: Ebola Scare Briefly Closes Charlotte Er N168731 - Breaking News | NBC News Clone.
+This article is rewritten and presented in a simplified tone for a better reader experience.

 A possible Ebola scare briefly closed a Charlotte area emergency room -- an incident that may be repeated across the country as Ebola fears heighten.